YinJC/uk-tex-faq/FAQ-chapbib.md

----
-layout: page
-title: Separate bibliographies per chapter?
+# Separate bibliographies per chapter?
----

 A separate bibliography for each 'chapter' of a document can be provided with the package [`chapterbib`](http://ctan.org/pkg/chapterbib) (which comes with a bunch of